Swede Masin: Early years

 Seymour Masin was born June 7, 1920, in Newark, New Jersey, the son of Sophie and Max Masin, who were Russian-Jewish immigrants.
 He grew up in the predominantly Jewish Weequahic section of the city, and attended Weequahic High School.
 Even today, more than seventy years later, he is considered the school's best athlete ever.
-Big, very strong, fast, and agile, in his day Masin was arguably New Jersey's best football, basketball, and track and field athlete.
-Besides his imposing physical presence, he had blond hair and blue eyes, and his Scandinavian-looking appearance earned him the nickname "Swede".
+In his day, Masin was arguably New Jersey's best football, basketball, and track-and-field athlete.
+His appearance earned him the nickname "Swede".

 After graduating from high school, Masin went to Panzer College, a small teacher's college in nearby East Orange, which merged with Montclair State Teachers College in 1958.
-At Panzer, Masin again was a three-sport phenomenon.
-He was the best in the state in the shot put and discus, he was named to the Coaches’ All-American team in soccer (which he took up due to parental objections to him playing American football), and he was the star of the tiny school's remarkable basketball team, which won 44 straight games, a collegiate record at the time.
+At Panzer, Masin again played three sports.
+He was the best in the state in the shot put and discus, he was named to the Coaches’ All-American team in soccer (which he took up due to parental objections to him playing American football), and he was the star of the tiny school's basketball team, which won 44 straight games, a collegiate record at the time.

 Swede was among the inaugural inductees for the halls of fame for Weequahic High School, Panzer College, and Newark, New Jersey.
 In 2000, he was named one of New Jersey's top fifty all-around high school athletes of the twentieth century.